FIWARE-RoboticsGE/Robotics/docs/i_and_a_guide.rst

 use a port to communicate with their master but all these communications are inside the VPN channel.
 During the configuration phase you will be asked for opened inbound ports: these ports are needed only if you need that one ROS node must be accessed from outside the platform.
-Firos for example need a port opened to be reached by the fiware context broker and communicate with it.
+Firos, for example, needs a port opened to be reached by the fiware context broker and communicate with it.
-Every robot in fiware will live in a logic container called service space so the rcm master managing multiple robots in fiware will need as much opened ports as the number of service spaces: every service space will be associated to a robot and will run a firos instance at master side that will need its own port to let the context broker know its existence.
+Every robot in fiware will live in a logic container called 'service space' so the rcm master managing multiple robots in fiware will need as much opened ports as the number of service spaces: every service space will be associated to a robot and will run a firos instance at master side that will need its own port to let the context broker know its existence.
-All inbound ports used by ROS nodes in these cases have to be opened on your firewall/NAT: RCM suppose that all the opened inbound ports are properly managed by the network manager in your environment.
+All inbound ports used by ROS nodes in these cases have to be opened on your firewall/NAT: RCM suppose that all the opened inbound ports are properly managed by the network manager of your environment.

 --------------
 Uninstallation